lucas-nelson-uiuc/garmin-connect-dashboard/README.md

 # garmin-connect-dashboard

-Conversion of .gpx and .json files into dashboard friendly content
+Conversion of `.gpx` and `.json` files into dashboard friendly content.